hugo-sid/hugo-blog-awesome/README.md

 ### Adding favicon

 I used [realfavicongenerator.net](https://realfavicongenerator.net/) to generate the favicons.
-You can place the resulting files in the `static\images\favicon` folder.
+You can place the resulting files in the `assets\icons` folder.
 That should get your favicon working.

 If you want to customize anything further, you can modify `layouts\partials\head.html`.